-The Probation Department collaborates with the Marysville Joint Unified School District (MJUSD), Wheatland Union Unified School District (WUUSD) and Yuba County Office of Education (YCOE) to provide PASS Officers to be located at, Wheatland Union High School, Lindhurst High School, Marysville High School, and Thomas E. Mathews Community School.
+The Probation Department collaborates with Wheatland Union High School District (WUHSD) and Yuba County Office of Education (YCOE) to provide PASS Officers to be located at Wheatland Union High School and Thomas E. Mathews Community School.
 Each school site pays a percentage of those salaries and YOBG funding pays the remaining percentage.
 PASS Officers provide supervision for youth on probation at the schools as well as assist with discipline, provide programs and intervention services for all students.
 The PASS Program incorporates high standards for learning related to social and personal functioning.
 Enhancing the individual potential of student's results in measurable outcomes have increased academic performance, increased promotion rates, reduced violence at the school sites, reduced out-of-school suspensions and improved attendance among all students since truancy issues have been proven to be a contributing factor in juvenile crime and delinquency.

-To enhance the PASS Program, the Probation Department dedicates a full-time Truancy Officer to MJUSD, WUUSD and YCOE.
+To enhance the PASS Program, the Probation Department dedicates a full-time Truancy Officer to MJUSD, WUHSD and YCOE.
 The Truancy Officer provides essential services to the school district, the Probation Department, students and their families, and plays a vital role as a member of SARB.
 Some of the duties of the Truancy Officer include the following: home visits and family intervention services; referrals to social services and other service related agencies in Yuba and Sutter Counties; liaison between school and law enforcement; assisting PASS Officers with truancy, recovery and attendance related issues; and transportation of youth to school sites.

 Funding for the Truancy Officer is appropriated from YOBG and JJCPA.